Transportation Network Analysis with Graph Theory

 (Image by Author)

-Therefore, they avoid as many as possible single store routes to maximize the filling rate.
+Therefore, they avoid as many single store routes as possible to maximize the filling rate.

 If you want to know more about the FTL Transportation